 About the Kansas City Blues

-Originally established in 1966, the Kansas City Blues Rugby Football Club is nearing 50 years of success both regionally and nationally.
+Originally established in 1966, the Kansas City Blues Rugby Club is nearing 50 years of success both regionally and nationally.
 The Blues pride themselves on winning with homegrown talent which translates to a strong commitment to its community.
-Through youth programs, such as the Junior Blues High School Rugby Clubs, and other philanthropic endeavors, the Blues are generously involved in a variety of community programs.
+Through youth rugby coaching and other philanthropic endeavors, the Blues are generously involved in a variety of community programs.